moritzmadern/Cassiopeia_LFQ/README.md

 ## General Information
 Cassiopeia LFQ is an R script that uses knitr/LaTeX to automatically execute and report standard data analysis steps for label-free proteomics data, such as quality control, filtering and normalization, differential expression testing (using limma-trend), GSEA (for human and mouse proteomes), and other insightful & exploratory output (PCA, k-means clustering, etc.):
 ![Screenshot](img/DemoFigures.png)
-Cassiopeia LFQ developed to automatize the standard label-free quantification (LFQ) data analysis workflow in the Max Perutz Labs Mass Spectrometry Facility.
+Cassiopeia LFQ was developed to automatize the standard label-free quantification (LFQ) data analysis workflow at the Max Perutz Labs Mass Spectrometry Facility (Vienna).
 The script’s input is a “proteinGroups.txt” file as produced by database searching using the proteomic software platform MaxQuant, as well as manually specified parameters that dictate what Cassiopeia is doing.
 To get an overview of all features, check out the "example.pdf" which showcases a standard Cassiopeia analysis output.
-For more information and instructions on how to use it, please refer to the user guide.
+For more information and instructions on how to use it, please refer to the user guide in this repository.